About posets for which no lower cover or no upper cover has the fixed point property: -shielded and -shielded posets

 \subsection{$\fL$-shielded posets}

 As already announced in the introduction, $\fL$-shieldedness of a poset is a demanding property.
 The complicated case is $P$ having an FPP-graph and $\Pab$ being connected: For $\Pab$ not having an FPP-graph, the removal of $(a,b)$ must make an edge $(x,y)$ with $(\Pab) \setminus (x,y)$ connected switching from ${<_P} \setminus \prec_P$ to $\prec_{\Pab}$.
-We give the required constellation an own name:
+We give the required constellation an own name (for illustration, see Figure \ref{fig_Prop_1}):